Quantitative convergence of trained single layer neural networks to Gaussian processes: Proof of Proposition

 Grönwall's inequality applied to \eqref{eqaux_gronyoung1} implies:

 Recall the definition of $2$-Wasserstein distance.
-Taking the expected value of the previous equation and taking the infimum on all the couplings between $f_t$ and $G_t$ we can bound by Hölder's inequality:
+By taking the expected value of the previous equation and the infimum on all the couplings between $f_t$ and $G_t$ we can bound by Hölder's inequality after exchanging the integrals with Fubini-Tonelli theorem:

-Now we can take the infimum on the couplings between $f_0$ and $G_0$ to apply Theorem \ref{thm:trevisanoriginal}, Proposition \ref{prop:kernelp} and Lemma \ref{lem:4moment} to estimate the right-hand side of \eqref{eq32_1}.
-There are positive constants $c_1$ and $c_2$ not depending on $n_1$ such that:
+Now we can take the infimum on the couplings between $f_0$ and $G_0$ on both sides of the inequality to apply Theorem \ref{thm:trevisanoriginal}, Proposition \ref{prop:kernelp} and Lemma \ref{lem:4moment} to estimate the right-hand side of \eqref{eq32_1}.
+There are positive constants $c_1$ and $c_2$ not depending on $n_1$ nor $t$ and such that: